Koji-Sunioj/fs14-api-collab/README.md

 1. GET request - get all products in the database. query strings can be appended to narrow the search, to paginate, filter (size, categories, price), and sort attribute. returns a mapping of products.
 2. POST request - add a new product to the database with the above mentioned attributes. returns new item and 200 code.

-### /products/:productId
+### /products/{productId}

 3. GET request- get a product according to it's unique identifier. returns one object.
 4. PATCH request - updates a product with it's identifier. returns updated item and 200 http code.
 5. DELETE request - remove a product according to it's identifier. returns 200 http code.

-### /auth
+### /auth/signIn

 6. POST request - creates an access token for the user to sign in, if the credentials are correctly filled. returns token and 200 code.

+### /auth/signUp

+7. POST request - create (sign up) a new user in the database. returns 200 code - user will need to sign in to get access token.

+### /auth/forgotPassword

+8. POST - user gets a password reset code in their email. returns 200 code to indicate success.

-### /auth/:userId
+### /auth/resetpassword/{userId}:

-7. PATCH request - resets the password of users account once the password reset token is verified - user will need to sign in after receiving successful response. returns 200 code.
+9. PATCH request - resets the password of users account once the password reset token is verified - user will need to sign in after receiving successful response. returns 200 code.
-8. HEAD request - user gets a password reset code in their email. returns 200 code to indicate success.

-### /auth/:userId/permission
+### /auth/setPermission{userId}
-9. PATCH request - used to ban or unban a user. the payload determines this. only admin can use this route, and is verified according to payload of decrypted access token. returns 200 code and new (changed) permissions data.
+10. PATCH request - used to ban or unban a user. the payload determines this. only admin can use this route, and is verified according to payload of decrypted access token. returns 200 code and new (changed) permissions data.

-### /users

-10. POST request - create (sign up) a new user in the database. returns 200 code - user will need to sign in to get access token.

-### /users/:userId
+### /users/{userId}

 11. PATCH request - user can change their first name, last name or email address. returns new data and 200 code.